 • Maintain on-street parking on north side but change parking direction to westbound

 Improvements are being planned at intersections in the project area where community feedback indicates safety concerns including high-speed vehicle turns, poor sight lines, lack of pedestrian amenities and recent collisions.
-In some cases, these improvements are recommended to be installed in two phases.
+In some cases, these improvements will be installed in two phases.

 Parkdale Road and Glendale Avenue:

-• Phase 1, 2024 (approved): new pedestrian crossing markings, buffered bike lanes, and conversion of Parkdale Road and Glendale Avenue to one-way streets to reduce vehicle volumes and improve safety for all road users.
+• Phase 1, 2024 (approved and installed): new pedestrian crossing markings, buffered bike lanes, and conversion of Parkdale Road and Glendale Avenue to one-way streets to reduce vehicle volumes and improve safety for all road users.

 Artist rendering of Glendale Avenue, showing southbound cycle tracks and northbound bike lane